jmvlangen/DnDtracker/D&D tracker/README.txt

 only the first path is specified, the variable at the end of the path will be moved to the current environment, i.e. it will be copied and then removed in the original location.
-If a second path is given only the value of the variable at the end of the first path will be moved such that it is the value of the variable at the end of the second path.
+If a second path is given only the value of the variable at the end of the first path will be moved such that it becomes the value of the variable at the end of the second path.
 Note that the original variable (at the end of the first path) will also be removed in this case.

 ---b) Screen commands-------------------------------------------------------------------